mathiaskerr/Miller/ReadMe.md

 # Wireframes

+App task:

+- The business has asked you to come up with an app to log health and safety violations found on site and in the office
+- Each violation should be categorised in a way that makes it easy to report on - such as according to type and risk
+- Photographic evidence is a must as well as being able to log something without having any signal

+Please use a wireframe creator or app design creator such as Figma or Moqups to demonstrate your design and to explain your choices

 Every screen other than the Log In screen will have a header with the name, nav bar and logo (I left that out for the wireframes as I think this looks better at this stage).